Last Updated on

 Ceiling fans have been around for centuries, and they continue to be popular today.
 In fact, many people consider them a necessity in the summertime.
 A ceiling fan can help cool down a room quickly and efficiently.

-What are the parts of a ceiling fan?
+What are the Key Parts of a Ceiling Fan to Check?

 There are a few different parts to a ceiling fan, and it’s important that you know what each one does before you try to fix a wobbling fan.
 The blades, armature, housing, and motor all play a role in how the fan operates.
 If something is wrong with one of these components, it can cause the fan to wobble.